desmos-labs/desmos/x/posts/spec/02-concepts.md

 This field tells if the poll allows users to edit their answers or not.

 ### Final Tally Results
 This fields contains the final results of the poll.
+It's going to be populated by the chain after the poll has ended.
+Trying to provide a final tally results value inside a `MsgCreatePost` or `MsgAddPostAttachment` will return an error.

 #### Results
 The answers' results represent by the `AnswerResult` structure.